zjrohrbach/markdown-wkshts/Honors-Agenda.md

 1. Take questions on the HW
 2. Go over the [Projectile Concept Warmup Question](https://avon.schoology.com/page/5280715766)
-3. Do some [Projectile Motion Practice Problems](
+3. Do some [Projectile Motion Practice Problems](https://avon.schoology.com/page/5280722337) <sub>[Key](https://avon.schoology.com/course/5138386902/materials/gp/5280726554)</sub>
+4. Worktime

-*If you are absent, please take a look at the video version of the notes provided and work on the PhET lab.*
+*If you are absent, please take a look at Practice Problems and check your work using the key.
+I currently don't have a video for this one, but please send me messages with questions.*